Buenaventura Durruti: Battle of Ciudad Universitaria

 Durruti informed Miaja and Rojo about his column's situation and requested relief.
 They promised him that they would try to replace his men on 19 November, but they would need to hold on until then.
 On his way out, he briefly spoke with Koltsov and told him he had to attend to his fighters; the Soviet journalist reported that he seemed upset.
 He went back to University City and checked his Column's positions, then returned to his headquarters at 20:00.
 He met with Eduardo Val to discuss the militarisation of the militias and the Soviet intervention, setting a follow-up meeting with for the following day.
-He then met with Cipriano Mera, who proposed that all the confederal militias in Madrid be unified under Durruti's single command; this would prevent an army from being formed, while also relinquishing the democratic control the rank-and-file had over the command structure.
+He then met with Cipriano Mera, who proposed that all the confederal militias in Madrid be unified under Durruti's single command; although he hoped the rank-and-file would retain democratic control over the command structure rather than emulating the hierarchical structure of a state military, in practice, they would act as a de facto army.
+Durruti's own experiences in the battle had made him take a more pragmatic approach to militarisation, believing it necessary to field an army with military discipline and a single command structure.
 Mera and Durruti then agreed to meet the following morning, at the Directorate-General of the Civil Guard, from which Durruti would lead an offensive to capture the Hospital Clinic.
 Mera's unit and some reinforcements from Barcelona were placed under Durruti's command for the offensive.